 There’s no doubt that in the current age people are much more open about things when it comes to sharing their problems.
 If there’s one thing a few minutes sat on Twitter will show you it’s that people are always looking to see if other people are in the same boat as themselves.

 Relationship problems, job worries, family squabbles and mental health issues all seem to come behind one of the biggest worries (especially for Millennials) which is money!
+A lot of people end up using counselling services such as BetterHelp.com to find local therapists they can talk to help them get a grip on events in their life.

 There is quite a culture out there of keeping money worries to yourself.
 If you are in debt or need help financially it can feel quite negative to share that with people.
 Not even in the anonymous world of Twitter do people like to talk about their money problems and even less so I find to family and friends who tend to be the last people to find things out.